jacobscarter/angular-feedback/README.md

 ## Use

+Add as a dependency to your application:

+`angular.module('myApp', ['angular-send-feedback']);`

+Add directive to your HTML:

 `<angular-feedback options="options"></angular-feedback>`

 The options attribute is connected to a `$scope` value in your controller, you can use this object to change/modify any of the options listed below.